 Working to make government more effective

-Catherine is a programme director overseeing the IfG Academy programme, which brings together our expertise on government to provide practical training and support.
+Previously Catherine was a programme director overseeing the Ministers programme and then running the IfG Academy programme for its first three years.
 As part of the IfG Academy team, Catherine delivers workshops and other development sessions for ministers, their private offices and other civil servants, as well as the IfG's pre-election preparation for government programme with opposition politicians.

 Catherine has brought an historical angle to the Institute’s commentary.
 Catherine is an expert commentator on the role of ministers, the constitution, No.10 and the Cabinet Office, preparation for government by political parties and the constitutional rules around general elections, and the history of government and civil service reform.